bhsk85/204G1A3305/README.md

-# Train Schedule API
+# Bhsk Train Schedule Project

-This is a Node.js Express API that provides information about train schedules.
-It fetches data from an external API, filters the available trains, and sorts them based on criteria like price and seat availability.
+This is a project that provides information about train schedules and helps users find the best train options based on various criteria.

-## Getting Started
+## Backend

+The backend of the project is built using Node.js and Express.js.
+It fetches train data from a remote API, filters and sorts the data, and provides an API endpoint for the frontend to retrieve and display the information.

+### Prerequisites

+- Node.js
+- Express.js

+### Installation

-1. Clone this repository: `git clone <repository_url>`
+1. Clone the repository: `git clone https://github.com/your-username/bhsk-train-project.git`
+2. Navigate to the backend directory: `cd bhsk-train-project/backend`
+3. Install dependencies: `npm install`
+4. Start the backend server: `node index.js`

+## Frontend

+The frontend of the project is built using React.js.
+It consumes the API provided by the backend to display a list of train schedules and allows users to find the best train options based on price, available seats, and departure time.

+### Prerequisites

+- Node.js
+- React.js

+### Installation

+1. Navigate to the frontend directory: `cd bhsk-train-project/frontend`
 2. Install dependencies: `npm install`
-3. Run the server: `npm start`
+3. Start the frontend app: `npm start`

-## Endpoints

-### POST /trains

-This endpoint retrieves and filters train data from an external API, then sorts and returns the filtered results.

-### GET /

-A simple test route to check if the server is running.

-## Configuration

-- The `API_URL` variable in `index.js` should be set to the URL of the external API that provides train data.
-- The `accessToken` variable should contain a valid access token to authenticate with the external API.

-## Dependencies
+## Usage

-- Express.js
-- Axios
-- CORS
+1. Access the frontend app by opening a web browser and visiting `http://localhost:3000`.
+2. The app will display a list of train schedules along with their details.
+3. Use the filters and sorting options to find the best train options based on your preferences.

-## Running the Server
+## Contributing

-The server will run on port 8000 by default.
-You can change the port by modifying the `app.listen` line in `index.js`.
+Contributions are welcome!
+If you find any issues or want to add new features, feel free to open a pull request.

-## Disclaimer
+## License

-This code is provided as a starting point and may need further enhancements for production use.
-Make sure to handle errors, improve security, and adapt the code to your specific needs.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.